Ovarian cancer is an abnormal and uncontrolled growth of cells that starts in your ovaries. It’s the fifth most common cancer in women in the UK.

 Your GP will ask you to have a blood test to check the levels of certain proteins, such as CA125, that can be high if you have ovarian cancer.
 He or she may also examine you internally to check your womb and ovaries.

-Almost all women with ovarian cancer will need surgery.
-If the cancer hasn't spread beyond your ovary, it may be possible to remove just the single affected ovary and fallopian tube.
+Almost all women with ovarian cancer need surgery.
+If the cancer hasn't spread beyond your ovary, it may be possible to remove just your single affected ovary and fallopian tube.

-Other types of surgery for more advanced ovarian cancer are used to remove, or 'debulk' as much of the tumour as possible.
+Other types of surgery for more advanced ovarian cancer are used to remove, or 'debulk' as much of the tumour as possible before you have chemotherapy.

 Chemotherapy uses medicines to destroy cancer cells.
 The type of chemotherapy treatment you have will vary depending on your type of ovarian cancer.
-Usually you have a course of treatment, which is given as several doses at intervals over a period of weeks.
+A common type of chemotherapy medicine is carboplatin, which you can have alone or in combination with another medicine, called paclitaxel.
+However, there are lots of other chemotherapy medicines available.
+Usually you have a course of treatment, which will involve having several doses at regular intervals over a period of weeks.
 Your doctor will give you information on the type and course that is best for you.

-You will probably be offered chemotherapy after surgery to destroy any remaining cancer cells that were not removed by surgery or if there is a risk the cancer may return.
-However, you may have it before surgery to shrink the tumour.
+You will probably be offered chemotherapy after surgery to destroy any remaining cancer cells that weren’t removed by surgery or if there is a risk the cancer may return.
+However, you may also have chemotherapy before surgery to shrink your tumour.

-If ovarian cancer comes back (a relapse), you may be treated with the same chemotherapy medicine or an alternative, depending on the timing of your relapse and whether the cancer has developed resistance to previous chemotherapy medicines.
+If ovarian cancer comes back (a relapse), you may be treated with the same chemotherapy medicine or an alternative one.
+This will depend on the timing of your relapse and whether the cancer has developed resistance to previous chemotherapy medicines.

 Radiotherapy uses radiation to destroy cancer cells.
 It's not often used to treat ovarian cancer but is very occasionally used after surgery to destroy any remaining cancer cells.

-You may be able to reduce your risk of developing ovarian cancer by making changes to your lifestyle, such as stopping smoking and eating a healthy, balanced diet.
+You may be able to reduce your risk of developing some types of ovarian cancer by making changes to your lifestyle, such as stopping smoking and eating a healthy, balanced diet.
+If you take an oral contraceptive, it can also reduce your risk.

 Being diagnosed with cancer can be distressing for you and your family.
 An important part of cancer treatment is support to deal with the emotional aspects as well as the physical symptoms.
 Specialist cancer doctors and nurses are experts in providing the support you need.
 If you have more advanced cancer, further support is available to you in hospices or at home – this is called palliative care.